alexandair/entra-powershell-docs/docs/conceptual/entraps-versioning-release-cadence.md

 Planned updates to the Microsoft Entra PowerShell module are released on the first Wednesday of each month.
 These 12 planned updates per calendar year are in two categories:

-- **Major versions**: In the event that a breaking change is necessary, a major version increment will be released.
+- **Major versions**: In the event that a breaking change is necessary, a major version increment is released.
 For example, version 1.6.0 to version 2.0.0.
-Major version updates will be released no more often than two times per year.
+Major version updates are released no more often than two times per year.

 > We may make exceptions to this policy for security or reliability issues.